-For the very first time, Peugeot, Citroën and DS Automobiles will be gathered together under the same roof across a 1200 m² space, with classic cars brushing shoulders with concept cars and club cars.
+For the very first time, Peugeot, Citroën and DS Automobiles gathered together under the same roof across a 1200 m² space, with classic cars brushing shoulders with concept cars and club cars.
 For several months now, all driven by the same enthusiasm, the Amicale Citroën et DS France and Aventure Peugeot clubs have been meticulously getting their vehicles ready.

 The unique historical vehicles presented by the Aventure Peugeot Citroën DS at Rétromobile 2017

 The Golden Scarab – a 10 hp Citroën B2, model K1, which was the first Citroën to cross the Sahara Desert in December 1922.
 In 2016, the “Voitures et des Hommes” association issued a challenge to students from the ENSAM School of Engineering and the Château d'Epluches secondary school to reconstruct an exact replica of the car.
 These youngsters will be spearheading this major project which is all about bringing together heritage, expertise and youthful enthusiasm.
 The rebuilt model will be revealed in 2019 as part of celebrations to mark 100 years of Citroën.

 Henri Auger, a loyal volunteer who has been giving up his time for the Aventure Peugeot association for 20 years now is delighted to be presenting a Peugeot Type 3 automobile – the first Peugeot model to be mass-produced in 1891.

 “This model is a reminder that Peugeot has been around since 1810, and confirms the key role it played among pioneers of motoring".

 Another two vehicles presented outside of theme 3 alongside this important precursor: the PEUGEOT SR1 concept car, unveiled at the Geneva Motor Show in 2010.